WBOC-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 A standard definition simulcast of WBOC's Telemundo Delmarva replaced the over the air broadcast of WBOC Classics in November 2017.
 On August 13, 2018, WBOC Classics returned over the air on WBOC.
 On July 26, 2021, WBOC Classics moved to WBOC-LD after WBOC-DT2 was upgraded to 720p high definition.
 On February 7, 2022, Delmarva Sports Network launched on 16.2, broadcasting games of local high school and college teams.

 Analog-to-digital conversion

-WBOC-TV discontinued regular programming on its analog signal, over UHF channel 16, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WBOC-TV discontinued regular programming on its analog signal, over UHF channel 16, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal remained on its pre-transition UHF channel 21, using PSIP to display the station's virtual channel as its former UHF analog channel 16.

 Unlike most digital subchannels, WBOC-DT2 is one of the few that identifies with its physical digital channel number (21) rather than a virtual channel (16.2) through PSIP.
-The subchannel is known on-air as Fox 21 Delmarva.
+The subchannel is known on-air as "Fox 21 Delmarva".

 On August 1, 2019, WBOC-TV moved from digital UHF channel 21 to UHF channel 32 as part of the FCC repack.
 Despite the move, the Fox subchannel continues to use 21 in its branding and virtual channel number.

 Cable and satellite availability

 Since November 2010, WBOC and Fox 21 have been available on DirecTV and Dish Network in their primary five-county coverage area.
-For WBOC viewers outside this area, satellite subscribers may request a waiver to receive New York City stations if they can't pick up the Delmarva stations over the air.
+For WBOC viewers outside this area, satellite subscribers may request a waiver to receive New York City stations if they can not pick up the Delmarva stations over the air.
 Before 2010, Delmarva was one of the few markets where local stations weren't available on satellite.

-From the 1970s to the 1980s, WBOC was carried on cable as far north as Cape May County, New Jersey and New Castle County, Delaware and as far south as Northampton County, Virginia.
+From the 1970s to the 1980s, WBOC was carried on cable as far north as Cape May County, New Jersey, and New Castle County, Delaware, and as far south as Northampton County, Virginia.